 At Blue Future Partners we believe in thoughtful portfolio construction and more importantly, that ownership matters.
 Given most VC funds typically invest in one, two or three dozen companies, the statistical likelihood of hitting the number of large outcomes required to generate a certain return multiple can be a limiting factor.
 The smaller the ownership stake is at exit, the more large outcomes are required.
 Venture Capital really is a game of large outcomes, and a portfolio model needs to reflect that.

-Blue Future Partners is currently conducting a survey into best practice in portfolio construction amongst VC funds.
+Blue Future Partners is currently conducting a survey into best practices in portfolio construction amongst VC funds.
 If you run a VC fund and would like to participate, please do so using the following link: https://www.surveymonkey.de/r/ZX6CS2M.
-Participants will receive the anonymised raw data alongside our full report on the survey results.
+Participants will receive the anonymized raw data alongside our full report on the survey results.
 Thanks!